-It is a great cutting machine which let you cut different types of materials with better agility and precision.
+It is a great cutting machine that lets you cut different types of materials with better agility and precision.
 Moreover, this product is portable and compact, and you can use it even in a small, tight work-space.
-You don’t need to pile up more materials in the table because this tool will let you work with ease by using the Bluetooth connection.
+You don’t need to pile up more materials on the table because this tool will let you work with ease by using the Bluetooth connection.

 This cutting machine is ideal for several materials including:

 Silhouette Cameo 3

 It is your best DIY machine that can help you cut various materials like fabrics, vinyl, paper, cardstock, and many more.
 With this, you can create certain things like signages.
 The machine comes with Silhouette Studio design software and Bluetooth technology in which you can connect to your mobile device.

 You can use Cameo 3 for these materials: